hanana2000/Jumbo_Phage_Annotate/combineSPHAEinterpro_script/README.md

 ## 📝 Output

-Output will be a .gbk, .txt, and .tsv file for each genome. results will show up in a "<prefix>_results_combined" subdirectory in the specified output folder.
+Output will be a .gbk, .txt, and .tsv file for each genome.
+Results will show up in a "<prefix>_results_combined" subdirectory in the specified output folder.

 the .gbk file will have a new qualifier in each CDS feature that had interproscan hits. this qualifier is called "/interpro_product" and will contain the top interproscan hit for that CDS.